lbryio/lbry.com/content/faq/shapeshift.md

 <img src="https://spee.ch/3/convertcrypto1.JPG" width="80%" height="80%">

 3. Review the given rate of exchange and min/max amount.
 ShapeShift charges a small [fee](https://info.shapeshift.io/about) for the transaction
-4. Enter the return address for the cryptoasset in case something were to go wrong with the process (if address is not provided, you'll need to contact ShapeShift about your refund).
+4. Enter the return address for the cryptoasset in case something were to go wrong with the process (if the address is not provided, you'll need to contact ShapeShift about your refund).
 <img src="https://spee.ch/7/convertcrypto2.JPG" width="80%" height="80%">

 5. Click **Begin Conversion**  to start your request.
 You will now be presented with the deposit address for your conversion.